NMemelink/brinkwood/README.md

 * Made mask actions automatically update based on mask_type.
 * Fixed mask actions so that they have the proper label in the roll template.
 * Implemented code that forces the value of mask_type to lower case to make css classes consistent.
+* Support both judgement and judgment.
+* Give better support to long action verbs such as the torment sheet action "Exsanguinate".

 ### 2.0